hunterdp/dmtcp/README.md

 DMTCP supports the commonly used OFED API for InfiniBand, as well as its integration with various implementations of MPI, and resource managers (e.g., SLURM).

+THe DMTCP Project is always looking for assistance in support the project.

 # Resources

-To install DMTCP, see [INSTALL.md](INSTALL.md).
+* To install DMTCP, see [INSTALL.md](INSTALL.md).

-For an overview DMTCP, see [QUICK-START.md](QUICK-START.md).
+* For an overview DMTCP, see [QUICK-START.md](QUICK-START.md).

-For the license, see [COPYING](COPYING).
+* For the license, see [COPYING](COPYING).

-The project is governed by an Steering Council.
+* The project is governed by an Steering Council.
 For an overview of the Governance process, see [Governance](./governance/governance.md)

-For more information on DMTCP, see: [http://dmtcp.sourceforge.net](http://dmtcp.sourceforge.net).
+* For more information on DMTCP, see: [http://dmtcp.sourceforge.net](http://dmtcp.sourceforge.net).

-For the latest version of DMTCP (both official release and git), see:
+* For the latest version of DMTCP (both official release and git), see:
 [http://dmtcp.sourceforge.net/downloads.html](http://dmtcp.sourceforge.net/downloads.html).